Apologetics, Culture, etc.

 Documenting Your Online Research

 Columbia Guide to Online Style.
+Link to book advertisement.
 Guide for Electronic Media.

 Citation Guide for Internet Sources.